-Their introductory greeting was followed by a presentation by Domencio Laforenza, President of the Italian National Research Centers in Pisa, Italy.
-Dr. Laforenza provided an overview of important ICT related technologies and projects relevant to the production and management of green energy, singling out the Internet of Things and Fifth-Generation (5G) Wireless technologies as particularly important.
+Their introductory greeting was followed by a presentation by Domenico Laforenza, President of the Italian National Research Centers in Pisa, Italy.
+Dr Laforenza provided an overview of important ICT related technologies and projects relevant to the production and management of green energy, singling out the Internet of Things and Fifth-Generation (5G) Wireless technologies as particularly important.

 Gianluca Gigliucci, Head of Innovation Storage at Enel Green Power, pointed out the enormous potential for disruption in the energy industry because renewable energy sources are now becoming cheaper than traditional sources, bringing us toward a 100% renewable world.